-Under the provisions of the Trust Compliance Plan, Wesfarmers may nominate one director to the responsible entity Board.
+As described in the Board Charter, Wesfarmers may nominate one director to the responsible entity Board.
 Tony Howarth was nominated by Wesfarmers Limited and has been a Board member since 2012.

 Details of the current directors, including their qualifications and date of appointment are set out in the following table.
-Detailed biographies are provided in the Trust's 2017 annual report and on its website.
+Detailed biographies are provided in the Trust's 2019 annual report and on its website.